-Did you notice that before Jesus was tempted, Jesus was baptised?
+Did you notice that before Jesus was tempted, Jesus was baptized?
 This really helps us understand the temptation, because at Jesus’ baptism, God declared that Jesus was the Son of God (Matthew 3:13-17; Mark 1:9-11; Luke 3:21-22).
-Then after that Satan tempts Jesus by saying: “If you are the Son of God, tell these stones to become bread” (Matthew 4:3; Luke 4:3); and “If you are the Son of God, throw yourself down” (Matthew 4:6; Luke 4:9).
+Then after that, Satan tempts Jesus by saying: “If you are the Son of God, tell these stones to become bread” (Matthew 4:3; Luke 4:3); and “If you are the Son of God, throw yourself down” (Matthew 4:6; Luke 4:9).
 This shows us that the temptations are a test to see if Jesus really is the true Son of God.
-You can recognise the true Son of God because He trusts and obeys His Father.
+You can recognize the true Son of God because He trusts and obeys His Father.
 A false son will distrust God and obey Satan instead (John 8:41-47).
 Jesus proved that He is the true Son of God because when He was tested, Jesus perfectly trusted and obeyed God, and not Satan.
 Satan’s attempt to let Jesus sin, and so let Jesus’ salvation work fail from the beginning, didn’t succeed.

 Jesus compared to other people